Biomedical Genomics Analysis latest improvements

 - The new Combine Reports tool of the CLC Genomics Workbench has been added to QIAseq Panel Analysis ready-to-use workflows, resulting in the generation of a combined QC report containing QC information from supported reports generated by other tools in the workflows.

-- Outputs from Biomedical Ready-to-Use workflows now have added as a suffix and spaces in output names have been replaced with underscores.
+- Outputs from Biomedical Ready-to-Use workflows now have the name of the first input element added as a suffix and spaces in output names have been replaced with underscores.

 - All QIAseq DNA Variants (Illumina) workflows have been updated with a new definition of medium and high coverage variants (medium = 20-200 / high > 200) and these variants are now only tested for Read Direction Test probability.
 Filtering on Read Position Test Probability is no longer performed for these workflows.